ShellRechargeSolutionsEU/ocpp/README.md

 ### Setup

-The library is divided into a bunch of separate modules so applications using it won't get too many dependencies dragged in.
+The library is divided into three separate modules so applications using it won't get too many dependencies dragged in.
 Those are:

   * `ocpp-j-api`: high-level interface to OCPP-J connections
   * `ocpp-json`: serialization of OCPP messages to/from JSON
   * `ocpp-messages`: A model of OCPP messaging that is independent of protocol version and transport variant

-  * `ocpp-soap`: A version-independent interface to OCPP-SOAP
-  * `ocpp-spray`: A library to help handling OCPP SOAP messages with Akka and the Spray HTTP library
-  * `ocpp-12` and `ocpp-15`: WSDL files and generated code for the OCPP 1.2 and 1.5 SOAP services

 So if you want to use the high-level OCPP-J connection interface, and you're using SBT, you can declare the dependency by adding this to your `plugins.sbt`: